 Theater systems and other equipment subject to sales-type leases and sales arrangements includes the cost of the equipment and costs related to project management, design, delivery and installation supervision services as applicable.
 The costs related to theater systems under sales and sales-type lease arrangements are relieved from inventory to costs and expenses applicable to revenues-equipment and product sales when revenue recognition criteria are met.
 In addition, the Company defers direct selling costs such as sales commissions and other amounts related to these contracts until the related revenue is recognized.
 These costs included in costs and expenses applicable to revenues-equipment and product sales, totaled \$2.7 million in 2017 (2016 - \$3.3 million; 2015 - \$3.4 million).
-The cost of equipment and product sales prior to direct selling costs was \$45.5 million in 2017 (2016 - \$60.2 million).
+The cost of equipment and product sales prior to direct selling costs was \$45.5 million in 2017 (2016 - \$66.5 million; 2015 - \$60.2 million).
 The Company may have warranty obligations at or after the time revenue is recognized which require replacement of certain parts that do not affect the functionality of the theater system or services.
-The costs for warranty obligations for known issues are accrued as charges to costs and expenses applicable to revenue is recognized based on the Company's past historical experience and cost estimates.
+The costs for warranty obligations for known issues are accrued as charges to costs and expenses applicable to revenues-equipment and product sales at the time revenue is recognized based on the Company's past historical experience and cost estimates.